Making the Case for NIH Funding

 The National Institutes of Health (NIH) is vital to improving health, strengthening the economy, and investigating scientific frontiers.
-Congress has demonstrated its support for basic science and biomedical research by boosting funding for NIH by $2 billion over the past three years.
-To continue building on the progress made possible by these increases, we urge Congress to appropriate for NIH at least $39.3 billion in FY19 including the full funds allocated in the 21st Century Cures legislation.
+The $34.1 billion provided to NIH FY17 provided the agency with its strongest support since 2003.
+To continue building on the progress made possible by this increase, we urge Congress to appropriate for NIH at least $39.3 billion in FY19 including the full funds allocated in the 21st Century Cures legislation.

 Health and Discovery